VCUWrightCenter/TopExApp/README.md

     > docker-compose up --build

-5) In an internet browser go to the follwoing to start TopEx:
+5) Once built, TopEx should show up as a container in your Docker Desktop Dashboard.
+From here it can be turned on and off without returning to the command line.
+Once running, go to the following URL in your browser to start TopEx:

     > http://localhost:3000